Every AI response carries a disclaimer: "this may contain errors." Everyone acts on it anyway. That's the gap β and the gap is risk.

 Public access (level 0): Website visitors and clients interact with the public-facing AI assistant.
 It answers from published content β product information, compliance guidance, FAQs β with every source cited.
 Expertise available 24/7, governed and attributed.

 Customer access (level 1): Clients and select partners can be provisioned as users β an extranet for governed self-service.
 Customers query content at their access level, with no ability to upload or modify.
-When a customer needs confirmation before acting, they click Get Verified and the request routes to customer service.
+When a customer needs confirmation before acting, they click Get Verified β and in that moment they are the Process Owner for the verification chain that follows.
+Any role on the platform β member, customer, supplier β becomes the Process Owner when they click Get Verified.
 Governed self-service, with human expertise a click away.

 Employee access (level 2+): Team members log in and access internal content at the appropriate level.
 Sensitive frameworks, draft policies, operational procedures β all queryable through the same interface, restricted by access levels.
 Employees can upload and contribute content at their designated level.